 The original church was built of ashlar, also stone material from a Roman tomb from the 2nd century AD was used.
 It was a small and modest building with a single nave on a short rectangular plan, ended in the east by an apse of unknown form (probably semicircular or horseshoe).
 The entrance was in the southern portal, while the lighting was provided by slit windows, splayed on both sides.

-The extension of the western part from the first quarter of the 13th century was made using bricks.
-In connection with these works, a longer nave and a four-sided turret were built, and a new southern entrance to the nave was created, thanks to which the church exceptionally had two romanesque portals on one south side.
-In the north-west and south-west corners of the church there are romanesque roof consoles in the shape of a lion or bull head (north side) and a ram (south side), which may have had a protective function, deterring from evil.
-Inside, the western part of the nave was filled with a gallery, lit by two round openings, one from the south and one from the west.
+The extension of the western part of the nave from the first quarter of the 13th century was made using bricks.
+In connection with these works, the nave of the church was extended and a four-sided tower was embedded in it.
+A new southern entrance to the nave was also created, thanks to which the church uniquely had two Romanesque portals on one, southern side.
+In the north-west and south-west corners of the church, there were Romanesque attic consoles, made in the shape of a lion or bull head (north side) and a ram (south side), which may have had a protective function, deterring evil forces.
+Inside, the western part of the nave was filled with a gallery, illuminated by two round openings, one from the south and one from the west.

 During the Gothic reconstruction from the fourteenth century, the original Romanesque apse was replaced with a larger, polygonal chancel, which received the same width as the nave.
 It was already illuminated by larger Gothic windows with pointed heads filled with trefoil tracery.
 At the turn of the 15th and 16th centuries, the chancel was covered with a net vault, based on wall consoles.
 The chancel was separated from the nave by a pointed arcade with a chamfered archivolt.